ai-aimbot/AIMr/README.md

 Currently the mouse movements are not functioning in VALORANT but it will still work as a triggerbot.

-In the two weeks I've tested this on CS:GO I have not been banned.
+In the time since creating this I have not been banned.

 The files with V serve as prototypes for achieving smooth and consistent adjustments.
 When executed, they prompt the user to choose between two options: 1 (shoot) and 2 (do not shoot).
 Option 1 provides a reasonably smooth aiming experience, with shooting (Set delay so may not be perfect for some weapons).
 Option 2 offers slightly better aiming performance than the option 1 version, but the shooting functionality is unimplemented.